rsksmart/RSKIPs/IPs/RSKIP545.md

 ### **Prerequisites**

 EIP-7702 has several prerequisites that have not been implemented in Rootstock.
 Some of them are not strictly necessary for this RSKIP.
 For example, we do not necessarily require EIP-2929, EIP-2930, EIP-3607, or EIP-4844.
 However, we do require the implementation of [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) style typed transactions.
 While transaction versions have not been implemented in Rootstock - *Transaction Receipts* have already been modified to include a “type” field consistent with EIP-2718.
 We also require [EIP-3541](https://eips.ethereum.org/EIPS/eip-3541) to prevent deployments of contracts that contain deployed bytecode starting with `0xEF`.
 This is to avoid interference with EIP-7702’s “delegation indicator”.
 As initial drafts (corresponding to EIP-2718 and EIP-3541) we present the pull requests for [RSKIP-543](https://github.com/rsksmart/RSKIPs/pull/543) and [RSKIP-544](https://github.com/rsksmart/RSKIPs/pull/544).
+Another helpful proposal [RSKIP-546](https://github.com/rsksmart/RSKIPs/pull/546) introduces Ethereum's Type 1 and Type 2 transaction formats, which contain some fields that are referenced in this RSKIP (e.g. `access_list`, `max_fee_per_gas` and `max_priority_fee_per_gas`).

 Todo: if the PRs for new RSKIPs are merged into main, then update the links.